CurtTimson/curtis-timson/content/post/angularjs/20171105-angularjs-jest.md

 Jest, a unit testing framework by Facebook, is commonly associated with the React framework.
 However Jest is not specifically for React, and can be used to test any javascript code you wish.

-Recently I've started using Jest with AngularJs 1.6 and have put together a step-by-step guide on how to get setup.
+Recently I've started using Jest with AngularJs 1.6 and have put together the following step-by-step guide on how to get setup.

 ## Install Angular Mocks and Jest CLI